Financial innovation: Background

+Parallel to the M&M theorem go the works of Markowitz on risk modeling, Eugene Fama on efficient financial markets, William F. Sharpe on quantifying the value of an asset, and Black, Scholes, and Merton on the value of risk laid the path for financial innovations to arise.
+Yet, the M&M concept has a fundamental problem.
+The dominant perspective in M&M theory is demand-driven, which overlooks that financial innovations might represent a technological push, meaning they can originate irrespective of market demand reasons.
+For a long period, the push-pull argument dominated technical thought.
+Industrial technologists have determined that both elements (push and pull) are relevant.
+Following this conclusion, the emphasis has shifted to comprehending the confluence of economic, political, institutional, and technological elements, underpinning innovations.

 Furthermore, there should be little demand for specific types of securities.
-The capital asset pricing model, first developed by Jack L. Treynor and William F. Sharpe, suggests that investors should fully diversify and their portfolios should be a mixture of the "market" and a risk-free investment.
+The capital asset pricing model, first developed by Jack L. Treynor and William Sharpe, suggests that investors should fully diversify and their portfolios should be a mixture of the "market" and a risk-free investment.
 Investors with different risk/return goals can use leverage to increase the ratio of the market return to the risk-free return in their portfolios.
 However, Richard Roll argued that this model was incorrect, because investors cannot invest in the entire market.
 This implies there should be demand for instruments that open up new types of investment opportunities (since this gets investors closer to being able to buy the entire market), but not for instruments that merely repackage existing risks (since investors already have as much exposure to those risks in their portfolio).

-If the world existed as the Arrow-Debreu model posits, then there would be no need for financial innovation.
+If the world existed as the Arrow–Debreu model posits, then there would be no need for financial innovation.
 The model assumes that investors are able to purchase securities that pay off if and only if a certain state of the world occurs.
 Investors can then combine these securities to create portfolios that have whatever payoff they desire.
 The fundamental theorem of finance states that the price of assembling such a portfolio will be equal to its expected value under the appropriate risk-neutral measure.